 - SACE: issues relating to teacher registration and conduct.

 - The South African Human Rights Commission: issues relating to human rights and rights of the child.

 - Umalusi: issues relating to school or examination standards, or school accreditation.

-- Companies and Intellectual Property Commission (CIPC): issues relating to the company registration of a school.
+- Companies and Intellectual Property Commission: issues relating to company registration of a school.